Minimizing the Signaling Overhead and Latency based on Users' Mobility Patterns: Handover Region Optimization

-In this section, we present our proposed solution that allows us to optimize the handover regions in a way that minimizes the number of inter-region handovers.
-Additionally, we explain the benefits of a distributed approach compared to a centralized one.

-Our solution consists of two main components.
-These two parts are supposed to be running on the RAN nodes and virtual instances of core nodes (e.g. MMEs/AMFs).
-The component that runs on the RAN nodes can be formalized with Algorithm \ref{alg:pseudo_cell}.
-As shown in Algorithm \ref{alg:pseudo_cell} when the node is turned on, it starts the initialization phase.
-There are multiple options when it comes to the initialization phase, for example: the node could be assigned to the \ac{MME}/AMF that is in charge for its neighbors; the node could also use a random assignment to an available \ac{MME}/\ac{AMF}.
-After the completion of the initialization phase, the algorithm starts its optimization process.
-Since the solution relies on the handover counters available on the base stations, the optimization process is triggered whenever a handoff occurs or in case an \ac{MME}/AMF sends a reassignment request.
+We now present a \ac{DSO} solution to the problem of handover region optimization.
+The proposed approach consists of two main components, one running on the \ac{RAN} nodes and the other one on virtual instances of core nodes (e.g. \acp{MME}/\acp{AMF}) (see Figure \ref{fig:dso_model}).
+The computational complexity of both components is $O(1)$.

-In case of a handover, the base station updates its counters and the algorithm calculates the energy of attraction towards all available \ac{MME}s/AMFs.
-The \textbf{energy of attraction} of node $n$ towards the $m-th$ \ac{MME}/AMF is calculated as:
+The component running on the \ac{RAN} nodes is formalized in Alg. \ref{alg:pseudo_cell}.
+It relies on handover counters already available at the \acp{BS} (e.g. number of handovers, source handover \ac{MME}).
+The initial assignment of a \ac{BS} is chosen based on the majority of its neighbors.
+The optimization process is triggered whenever a handover occurs or in case an \ac{MME}/\ac{AMF} sends a reassignment request.
+In case of a handover, the \ac{BS} updates its counters and the algorithm calculates the energy of attraction towards all available \acp{MME}/\acp{AMF}.
+The \textbf{energy of attraction} of node $n$ towards the $m$-th \ac{MME}/\ac{AMF} is calculated as:

-where $H_n(m)$ is the number of handover requests that arrived at node $n$ from nodes that are assigned to the $m-th$ \ac{MME}/AMF.
-Therefore, the energy of attraction towards an \ac{MME}/AMF is the ratio between the number of handover requests that came from this \ac{MME}/AMF and the total number of handover requests that arrived on the observed node.

-Once the counters are updated and the energy of attraction is calculated the base station, based on the attraction towards all available \ac{MME}s/AMFs, decides whether to stay assigned to the current \ac{MME}s/AMFs or to change its assignment.
+where $H_n(m)$ is the number of handover requests that arrived at node $n$ from nodes that are assigned to the $m$-th \ac{MME}/\ac{AMF}.
+Therefore, the energy of attraction towards an \ac{MME}/\ac{AMF} is the ratio between the number of handover requests originating from this \ac{MME}/\ac{AMF} and the total number of handover requests that arrived on the observed node.
+Once the counters are updated and the energy of attraction is calculated, the \ac{BS} decides whether to change its \acp{MME}/\acp{AMF} assignment based on the energy of attraction.
+It should be noted that the \ac{DSO} enables overlapping handover regions, i.e. a \ac{BS} can be connected to multiple \acp{MME}/\acp{AMF}.
+The \textit{ping pong threshold} restricts the \ac{BS} from constantly changing its assigned \acp{MME}/\acp{AMF}.
+Once a \ac{BS} changes its assignment, the counters are reset to default values and the adaptation process restarts.
+The reset to the default values can be a hard reset, which resets the values to zero, or a soft reset, that sets the values of the counters by using a moving average.
+In case an \ac{MME}/\ac{AMF} requests a reassignment of the \ac{BS} to another \ac{MME}/\ac{AMF}, the \ac{BS} attempts to get assigned to the next best (based on the energy of attraction) available \ac{MME}/\ac{AMF}.